hjacobs/kube-resource-report/README.rst

 **This early version only supports the AWS eu-central-1 region for price/cost information**

-Script to generate a report of CPU/memory requests vs. usage (collected via Heapster).
+Script to generate a HTML report of CPU/memory requests vs. usage (collected via Heapster) for one or more Kubernetes clusters.

+Want to see how the report looks? `Check out the sample HTML report! <https://hjacobs.github.io/kube-resource-report/sample-report/output/index.html>`_)

 * Collect all cluster nodes and their estimated costs (AWS only)
 * Collect all pods and use the ``application`` or ``app`` label as application ID